Frederick Wiseman: Accolades

-In 1969, Pauline Kael wrote that Wiseman was "probably the most sophisticated intelligence to enter the documentary field in years."

 In 2003, Wiseman received the Dan David Prize for his films.
 In 2006, he received the George Polk Career Award, given annually by Long Island University to honor contributions to journalistic integrity and investigative reporting.
-In spring 2012, Wiseman actively took part in the three-month exposition of the Whitney Biennial.
+In spring 2012, Wiseman took part in the three-month exposition of the Whitney Biennial.
 In 2014, he was awarded the Golden Lion for Lifetime Achievement at the 71st Venice International Film Festival.
-In 2016, Wiseman received an Academy Honorary Award from the Academy of Motion Picture Arts and Sciences.